 It’s one thing to read phenomena like tension, dread, conflict, and danger.
 It’s another thing to see them, hear them, watch them pan in and out…images and sound create an entire world that’s been designed for the audience, not just by author, editor, and publisher but by director, producer, actors, cameraperson (camerapeople?), sound editors, boom mic holders, makeup artists, stylists, etc.

 I am curious: Does writing fiction with the medium of film in mind help the writer?
 Does it hinder them?
-As a reader, too: Are we selling our imaginations short when we plug in the familiar beats, visuals, and faces of film into our textual relationships?
+As a reader, too: Are we selling our imaginations short when we plug the familiar beats, visuals, and faces of film into our textual relationships?

 As I research these questions this year, I would posit an initial hypothesis that film is, if not more influential than fictional texts, at least tantamount to the influence of traditional texts as a basis for craft in fiction.